25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 question.set(
   "question",
-  "What is the official name of the latest major JavaScript version?"
+  "What is the official name of the latest major JavaScript version?", );
-);
 question.set(1, "ES5");
 question.set(2, "ES2015");